Flexbox, Grid Layout, and Media Queries: An Advanced CSS Guide for Professional Web Designers

 }

-In this example, display: grid; sets the container as a grid container, and grid-template-columns defines the columns of the grid with flexible proportions.
-Grid-gap add space between cells in the grid.
+In this example, display: grid; sets the container as a grid container, and grid-template-columns defines the grid columns with flexible proportions. grid-gap adds space between the grid cells.

-But which one is best suited to our project?
+But, which one adapts better to our project?

-If we want to see which one to use or which one best suits what we require, we can see the following table to give us an idea:
+If we want to see which to use or which adapts better to our requirements, we can look at the following table to get an idea:

 What is CSS Grid?

-CSS Grid is a two-dimensional design system which allows you to control the arrangement of elements both in rows and in columns in a precise and flexible way.
+CSS Grid is a two-dimensional layout system that lets you control the arrangement of elements both in rows and columns precisely and flexibly.

-For Activate CSS Grid, simply set display: grid in the container that you want to convert into a grid, Once the grid is activated, you can define the columns and rows utilizing grid-template-columns and grid-template-rows respectively.
+To activate CSS Grid, simply set display: grid on the container you want to turn into a grid.
+Once the grid is activated, you can define columns and rows using grid-template-columns and grid-template-rows respectively.
 These properties allow you to specify the size and number of columns and rows, for example:

 .container {